swooletw/laravel-swoole/.github/ISSUE_TEMPLATE.md

-Please answer these questions **in English** before submitting your issue.
+Make sure you read **Issues Guideline** and answer these questions **in English** before submitting your issue.
 Thanks!
+(Those issues which violate the guideline will be closed immediately.)

 1. Please provide your PHP and Swoole version. (`php -v` and `php --ri swoole`)